7 Steps to Find the Best Web Designer for Your Project

 - Either the actual content you want on the home page or some boilerplate content

-- A checklist of what you expect; 15 pages, SEO optimised, domain name, CMS, logo, etc
+- A checklist of what you expect; 15 pages, SEO optimized, domain name, CMS, logo, etc